- Courthouse

 Frequently Asked Questions

-Court-sponsored appellate mediation is a flexible, confidential process in which the parties to an appeal utilize a neutral person, trained and appointed by the court, to help them seek a negotiated solution to their case.
-The decision whether or not to settle a case remains with the parties.
-If no agreement is reached, the case continues through appeal to a decision.
+Court-sponsored appellate mediation is a flexible, confidential process in which a neutral person, trained and appointed by the Mediation Office, assists the parties with reaching a negotiated solution.
+The decision to settle or not settle all or part of a case remains with the parties.
+If no agreement is reached, the case continues through appeal to a decision, although mediation can be revisited at a later stage.

-The mediator has no power to render a decision or dictate a settlement.
-His or her function is exclusively to help the parties understand their risks and options, and reach an agreement if that is possible.
-Because mediation is an inherently flexible alternative to the formal court process, the parties can consider solutions involving things not encompassed by the cases presently pending before the court, but of interest to the parties.
-For that reason, agreements reached in mediation have the potential to be even more comprehensive, creative and satisfying to the parties than what might be achieved in a decision rendered by the court.
+Because mediation is a flexible alternative to the formal court process, the parties are free to consider solutions involving options of interest to them that are not encompassed by the matter presently pending before the Court.
+For that reason, agreements reached in mediation can be even more comprehensive, creative, or satisfying to the parties than what might be achieved in a decision rendered by the Court.
+Other times, agreements reached in mediation simply reflect the parties' wish to avoid the time, costs, or risks of continued litigation.